Inside: A look at my dairy-free breastfeeding journey. Sponsored post.

 I had really hoped that he would escape, that I would have a ‘normal’ baby for a change – but what is normal anyway?
 Allergy babies are my normal and after successfully managing two other babies with various problems, I soon realised that I could do it again.

-When Gracie couldn’t tolerate lactose I simply cut down on the amount of dairy I ate, swapping the main dairy products for lactose free products.
+When Gracie couldn’t tolerate lactose I simply cut down on the amount of dairy I ate, swapping the main dairy products for lactose-free products.
 She was fine with that solution and I managed to breastfeed her until around 5 months.
-She then switched to reduced lactose formula and eventually went to lactose free products herself until she grew out of it all at 18 months.

 Lils was a whole other story!
 A nightmare actually!
-I really wanted to breastfeed again – you always want to do for one as you’ve done for another don’t you?
+I really wanted to breastfeed again – you always want to do for one as you’ve done for another, don’t you?
 Except she had tongue tie (I didn’t know at the time) and couldn’t tolerate even the slightest bit of dairy.
-I cut it all out but her tongue tie meant that my milk started to dry up at around 7 weeks.
-In part I was relieved – my breastfeeding experience had been nothing short of horrific, with recurrent mastitis and an awful bout of thrush.
-I was thankful to have an excuse to end it all but at the same time I felt incredibly guilty that I wasn’t going to give her the same start in life as I’d given to her sister.
+I cut it all out but her tongue tie meant that my milk started to dry up at around 7 weeks and my breastfeeding journey was over.

 So now I have another baby and have started the process all over again.
 I have also started on a dairy and soya-free journey all of my own!
 It has only been a few weeks but I am already seeing benefits.
 I am less tired (besides having a newborn baby keeping me awake) and my skin is clearer than it has ever been.
 I wonder if I have always reacted to dairy without knowing it.
 And of course, there are no more issues with breastfeeding!
 Cutting out dairy has meant my milk is free from the milk proteins that upset his tummy.